-The Covid-19 pandemic had a significant impact on the Council at the end of the financial year, and rapid changes to systems and processes were required to be able to respond to changes in legislation, development of Coronavirus support services (such as business support grants) and to continue to deliver existing services.
-It is acknowledged that to be able to respond so rapidly it was not always possible to verify that all control arrangements were embedded in initial processes.
-It is too early to be able to assess the impact on governance for 2019/20, however the potential future impacts have been identified as a risk for 2020/21, and will be included in audit reviews for the foreseeable future.
+The Covid-19 pandemic had a significant impact on the Council during the financial year, and rapid changes to systems and processes were required to be able to respond to changes in legislation, development of Coronavirus support services (such as business support grants) and to continue to deliver existing services.
+It was acknowledged that to be able to respond so rapidly it was not always possible to verify that all control arrangements were embedded in processes, prior to their implementation.